Eventuous/docs/content/connector/connector-concept/index.md

 The Connector role here is to maintain the subscription to EventStoreDB, send events to the gRPC service, receive the reduce function back, execute the response, and maintain the checkpoint.
 By convention, each sink uses its database for checkpointing.

 As a result, it's possible to build a stack-agnostic stateless projector and use the Connector to do the heavy lifting.
 Each sink also provides observability instrumentation for the database client library it uses.

+Refer to the specific connector documentation page for more information.